 A Category A project intended to meet the requirement for a protected deployable platform employed by all Force Elements, at all scales of effort, in a wide range of environments, and on all parts of the battlefield except for the direct fire zone.
 The MRV-P should bring commonality to the fleet and reduce the logistics footprint for utility vehicles by 2020.

-MRV-P had a very long back story (don’t they all), going back to the Operational Utility Vehicle System (OUVS) programme from 2003, in reality, were are a decade from the original requirement, two if you include OUVS.
+MRV-P had a very long backstory (don’t they all), going back to the Operational Utility Vehicle System (OUVS) programme from 2003, in reality, we were a decade from the original requirement, two if you include OUVS.

 Roles were to include;